 An AP shall not send a frame that contains a UMRS Control subfield to a STA that has not set the UMRS Support subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits.

 [11319]

+Note: An AP does not send a Trigger frame containing a User Info field with AID12 subfield carrying the 12 LSBs of the AID of the STA or a frame containing UMRS Control subfield addressed to the STA from which it has received an OM Control subfield with UL MU Disabled subfield set to 1 (see 27.8.3).